Kyure-A/ntdb/README.md

-# Train Delaying Notification Bot for Discord
+# Notifying Train Delaying Bot for Discord

 ## Description
 This Discord bot is designed to post an embedded train delaying information to a channel via webhook.